 Currently, we do not use land well, neither for food production nor for environmental benefit.
-Almost half (48 per cent) of the Britain’s total land area is used for animal agriculture.
+Almost half (48 per cent) of Britain’s total land area is used for animal agriculture.
 In arable areas, 55 per cent of UK cropland is used to grow animal feed.
-This is waste of resources, perpetuates a cycle of environmental degradation, and, is completely unnecessary.
+This is a waste of resources, perpetuates a cycle of environmental degradation, and, is completely unnecessary.

 A 2019, ground-breaking study from Harvard Law School, showed that if all current UK cropland was used to grow crops for human consumption, we could more than provide for the calorific, protein and nutrient needs of the entire population.